Stack Unwinding

 The alternative is to omit the frame pointer — freeing that register for general use, and saving the push/set on every call — and instead ship metadata that describes, for every instruction range, how to restore the caller's registers.
 This is DWARF CFI (.eh_frame) on Linux and compact unwind (__unwind_info) in Mach-O.

-What stax does today
+What stax does

-The consequence: build with frame pointers
+Build with frame pointers anyway

 Rust